FRBCesab/spatial-r/README.md

 Please cite this material as:

-> Frelat R, (2025) Spatial data analysis with R. URL: <https://frbcesab.github.io/spatial-r/>
+> Frelat R, (2025) Spatial data analysis with R. Introduction to GIS for ecologists.
+URL: <https://frbcesab.github.io/spatial-r/>